Moving to California: Thoughts and Reflections After 10 Years in the UK

 - One: seek companies that are growing, and always stretch yourself even if it seems painful.
 There’s that famous Eric Schmidt quote in ‘Lean In’ by Sheryl Sandberg: “If you’re offered a seat on a rocket ship, you don’t ask what seat.
 You just get on.”
 But rocket ships don’t come to you, so you have to find them, and be smart about how you convince them to give you a ticket.
 And where there is no clear-cut structure or path ahead, you have to forge it without losing yourself in the process.
 It’s not easy, but it’s worthwhile.

 - Two: don’t plan your career, but work to create different kinds of opportunities for yourself.
 I discovered Marc Andreesen’s writing in 2007, and luckily someone re-uploaded his since-deleted blog posts.
 It took me seven years to figure out what some of it meant.
-The term ‘portfolio career’ hadn’t been coined back then, but that’s exactly what we were starting to see.
+The terms ‘portfolio career’ or ‘episodic career’ hadn’t been coined back then, but that’s exactly what was happening.
 When you have to re-learn every 3 or 5 years you have to be a “jack of all trades, master of none, but oftentimes better than master of one.”

 - Three: seek good managers, people you can learn from, and always pass down the knowledge.
 I’m working on this one still.
 It’s very hard to teach others a sense of urgency, critical thinking, creativity, team work, commitment, humility.
 But being around great managers and seeing how they act and make decisions helps much more than reading 200 Medium posts on the subject.
 It’s easier than it looks to reach out, and they don’t even have to be in your company or immediate surroundings.